-Our Articles of Incorporation currently authorize the issuance of up to 2,000,000 preferred shares, no par value.
+Our Articles of Incorporation currently authorize the issuance of up to 1,000,000 preferred shares, no par value.
+The amendment of our Articles of Incorporation that we plan to ask our shareholders to approve at the special meeting will increase the authorized number of preferred shares to 2,000,000.
 We may issue preferred shares in one or more series, at any time, with such rights, preferences, privileges and restrictions as the Board of Directors may determine, all without further action of our shareholders.
 Any series of preferred shares which may be authorized by the Board of Directors in the future may be senior to and have greater rights and preferences than the common shares.
 There are no preferred shares presently outstanding and we have no present plan, arrangement, or commitment to issue any preferred shares.